brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-08-why-are-ifans-shocked-with-iphone-4s-release-it-is-standard-apple-operating-procedure.md

----
-layout: post
-title: Why are iFans shocked with iPhone 4S Release -- it is standard Apple operating procedure
+# Why are iFans shocked with iPhone 4S Release -- it is standard Apple operating procedure
----

 Millions of loyal iFans held their bated breath while waiting for the release of the much-anticipated iPhone 5, but unfortunately instead of breathing a sigh of relief their expelled air was used to form their favorite curse word as they gazed on the iPhone 4S.
 Son of a...